gregwhitaker/gradle-multiappstartscript-example/README.md

 An example of building an executable java application with Gradle that has multiple start scripts.

 This example builds a simple Java application that has a start script for standalone usage and a start script for when it is run within a Docker container.
-Each start script supplies the `example.message` JVM argument with a different value depending on where the application is running.
+Each start script supplies the `example.deployment` JVM argument with a different value depending on where the application is running.

 ## Building the Example